Costa Rica's Conservation Programs

 Private Wildlife Refuge certification offers real value for landowners already committed to conservation, especially in areas not facing intense development pressure.
 The property tax exemption provides meaningful financial relief.
 Legal recognition formalizes protection.
 But the strategic conservation benefit may be most important: every hectare we can formalize and protect through streamlined certification is one fewer hectare that requires emergency intervention.

-By removing bureaucratic barriers for willing landowners in stable zones, we free conservation resources to focus where they're most desperately needed: high-fragmentation coastal corridors facing luxury development, critical biological connections between protected areas, and altitudinal gradients that species need to survive climate change.
-Streamlined certification is conservation triage—secure what we can easily secure, so we can fight for what we're about to lose.
+By removing bureaucratic barriers for willing landowners in stable zones, we free conservation resources to focus where they are most desperately needed: high-fragmentation coastal corridors facing luxury development, critical biological connections between protected areas, and altitudinal gradients that species need to survive climate change.
+Streamlined certification is conservation triage: secure what we can easily secure, so we can fight for what we are about to lose.

 Resources & Further Reading